 NAUSEA, VOMITING, LETHARGY, FATIGUE, SHORTNESS OF BREATH, LABORED BREATHING, CONFUSION, OR UNCONSCIOUSNESS

-Insist medical personnel Test One Drop of blood or urine to screen glucose or ketone levels.
+Insist medical personnel Test One Drop of blood or urine to screen glucose and ketone levels.

 |